Chair: Michael Hawkins

 Professor: John C. Calvert

-Associate Professors: Eileen Dugan, Scott Eastman, Elizabeth R. Elliot-Meisel, Heather Fryer, Tracy Leavelle, Britta McEwen
+Associate Professors: Eileen Dugan, Scott Eastman, Elizabeth R. Elliot-Meisel, Heather Fryer, Andrew J. Hogan, Tracy N. Leavelle, Britta McEwen

 Associate Professor Emeritus: Richard Super

-Assistant Professors: Simon Appleford, Ogechukwu Ezekwem, Michael Hawkins, Andrew Hogan, Adam Sundberg
+Assistant Professors: Simon Appleford, Ogechukwu Ezekwem, Michael Hawkins, Adam Sundberg